finbourne/lusid-sdk-java/sdk/docs/WorkspaceApi.md

         // WorkspaceApi apiInstance = apiFactory.build(WorkspaceApi.class);

         WorkspaceApi apiInstance = ApiFactoryBuilder.build(fileName).build(WorkspaceApi.class);
-        String visibility = "shared"; // String | The visibility for the containing workspace.
-Must be `shared` or `personal`; case is important.
+        String visibility = "shared"; // String | The visibility for the containing workspace; case is important.
+Available values: shared, personal.
         String workspaceName = "workspaceName_example"; // String | The item's workspace name.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve workspace items.
 Defaults to 'latest' if not specified.
         String page = "page_example"; // String | The pagination token to use to continue listing workspaces items from a previous call to list workspaces items.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields   must not have changed since the original request.